 This says create sprite number n by reading what is on the screen in the rectangle with the top left coordinate of x and y, width w and height h.
-There is just one added component to this: SPRITE READ will read from the PAGE currently specified by PAGE WRITE.
+There is just one added component to this: SPRITE READ will read from the PAGE specified by page_number - if omitted it defaults to the WRITE page.
 This allows us to read in sprites without changing PAGE 0 which is always being displayed.